Functional Inequalities for doubly weighted Brownian Motion with Sticky-Reflecting Boundary Diffusion: Introduction

+Here we show that Poincar\'{e} and logarithmic Sobolev inequalities are fulfilled for Brownian motion with sticky reflection and with or without boundary diffusion doubly weighted by $\al,\be$ and give upper bounds for the Poincar\'{e} and logarithmic Sobolev constants.
+The bounds are in terms of the geometry of the manifold and the given weights as well as the more `standard' Poincar\'{e} and logarithmic Sobolev constants for simple reflected Brownian motion on $\Om$ or Brownian motion on $\dOm$.
+This allows to describe the rate of convergence to equilibrium characterised by the invariant measure $\mu$.
+While doing so we also manage to give a lower bound on the first nontrivial doubly weighted Steklov eigenvalue and an upper bound on the norm of the Sobolev trace operator corresponding to the weights $\al,\be$.
+For simplicity we will restrict to the cases $\delta=1$ and $\delta=0$, since the case $\delta\in(0,\infty)$ is a simple adaptation of the former.

-In the case of constant weights $\al,\be$ the same topics have been considered in \cite{mvr} and \cite{brw}.
-The contribution of this note is to transfer these known results to the case of a more general class of weights.
-We also again include the case of pure weighted sticky reflection without weighted boundary diffusion.
-Similar results for the weighted Laplacian with Dirichlet, Neumann or Robin boundary condition have been shown in \cite{setti},\cite{MR1262968},\cite{MR1432586},\cite{MR3951758} and many other articles.
+For constant weights $\al,\be$ functional inequalities have been considered in the setting of positive curvature in~\cite{mvr} and for general curvature bounds in~\cite{brw}.
+The contribution of this note is to transfer these known results to the case of a more general class of weights by using again some of the essential techniques from~\cite{brw}.
+Similar results for the weighted Laplacian with Dirichlet, Neumann or Robin boundary condition have been shown in~\cite{MR1262968,MR1432586,setti,MR3951758} and many other articles.
+Note that the setting introduced above arises from the unweighted case by adding the same weights both to the Dirichlet form and to the Hilbert space.
+Compared to the nonweighted case this means that additional drift terms in the interior and on the boundary are included.
+Similarly just adding weights to the Hilbert space but not the form would describe a time change for the corresponding stochastic process, and just adding weights to the form but not the Hilbert space changes the way energy is measured and can for example be used when considering heterogeneous media.
+See~\cite{MR2778606} for more details.\\

+In the remainder of this section we introduce the notation and underlying concepts as well as assumptions on the weight functions.
+Subsequently in section~\ref{sec:PI} the Poincar\'{e} inequality is discussed firstly in the case including boundary diffusion for coinciding weights (subsection~\ref{ssec:coinweights}) or general weights (subsection~\ref{ssec:genweights}) where a lower bound on the first nontrivial doubly weighted Steklov eigenvalue is a byproduct, and also in the case without boundary diffusion (subsection~\ref{ssec:pcwobd}).
+In section~\ref{sec:LSI} the logarithmic Sobolev inequality is discussed firstly in the case including boundary diffusion (subsection~\ref{ssec:lsiwbd}) and also in the case without boundary diffusion (subsection~\ref{ssec:lsiwobd}).
+Explicit upper bounds for the logarithmic Sobolev constants in both cases are finally obtained in section~\ref{sec:bii} where an upper bound on the norm of the doubly weighted boundary trace operator on Sobolev functions is a byproduct.